mkorelov/MySimpleCalculator/README.md

 - update functions so that they round/cut-off differently depending on the screen size

 SecondaryScreen Bugs:
+- consider creating other methods for secondary screen instead of reusing or differentiating in what screen it was called for rounding pruposes
 - shouldn't be able to add numbers to pi or euler's, should just replace them

 Potential Updates: